Gabidal/Evie_Old/README.md

 ```
 Sorry for Linux users, u have to use ur skills, until i have added a template for linux too...

+Beta 2.1.68 added/fixed:

+- ###### added loyal keyword, use this if you dont want to clean the called functions parameters from stack.

+- ###### rewamped the whole typing system from string into vector strings so that you can inherit literally unlimited amount of types.

 ## Manual